xdguido/xdguido/README.md

 ## About

-#### I'm a self-taught developer currently working on full-stack dynamic web applications.
-Proficient in developing databases, creating user interfaces, writing and testing codes.
+I'm a self-taught developer currently working on dynamic web applications.
+Proficient in developing servers, databases, creating user interfaces, writing and testing codes.
+Passionate around solving problems through innovation and engineering practices.

-#### I primarily write in JavaScript.
-Some of the tecnologies I work with are React JS on the frontend and Express JS and MongoDB on the backend.
-Constant develop of frameworks, however, drive me to keep learning and implementing new features.
+Some of the tecnologies I work with are ReactJS on the client and NodeJS on the server side.
+Constant development of new tecnologies, however, drive me to keep learning and implementing new features.
+Looking fordward working with a team to create great things.